Mad Max (2015 video game): Development

-Mad Max is powered by Apex Engine (formerly known as Avalanche Engine), an in-house proprietary engine developed by Avalanche and also used in Just Cause 2.
-According to lead graphics designer Alvar Jansson, new graphical features were introduced to the engine during the development of Mad Max and it was designed and optimized for open-world games.
-The team also worked on improving the world's draw distance and ensuring that gameplay across the three major platforms have no significant difference.
+The game's world was inspired by the Just Cause series, which features large sandboxes for players to explore.
+One challenge faced by the developers was building a wasteland with a variety of environments, since Mad Max is Avalanche's first post-apocalyptic game.
+They spent most of their time designing ground and terrain variations to minimize repetition in the landscape.
+The game world is scaled according to gameplay density and frequency; the development team emphasized creating a world with choices and distractions, rather than focusing on size.
+According to design director Magnus Nedfors, the design director, the game world was designed to be barren, threatening, and hostile, while also offering "high-octane, full speed ahead, full of action moments" as well as “moments of solitude" whereas players in take in the surroundings and relax.
+Sundberg hoped that players would compare Mad Max's desert setting to the western setting of Red Dead Redemption.
+Since the game is set in a desert, the team used vibrant colors for the sky.
+Mad Max is powered by Apex Engine (formerly known as Avalanche Engine), an in-house proprietary engine.
+The team introduced new graphical features to the engine during the development of Mad Max.
+The team also worked on improving the world's draw distance and ensured that gameplay across the three major platforms have no significant difference.

-Gaming journalists invited to preview a private gameplay demonstration at E3 2013 noted that Max had an American accent, rather than the Australian accent of the film series, and fans protested his new American voice; Avalanche Studios later confirmed that he would have an Australian accent.
-Donal Gibson, the brother of the original Mad Max star Mel Gibson, expressed interest in taking the lead role in the video game adaptation.
-However, Australian actor Bren Foster, who previously starred in The Last Ship and Days of Our Lives, was chosen for the role.
-The game's setting is described as "wasteland creole", with elements of a number of civilizations, so its characters have a variety of accents.

-Release
+Release and marketing

-Mad Max was released on 1 September 2015 in North America and the United Kingdom, 2 September in Australia, 3 September in New Zealand and 4 September in Europe for PlayStation 4, Windows, and Xbox One.
+On 14 February 2013, a blurry screenshot of the game was released by Sundberg.
+The game was announced at E3 2013 on 10 June at Sony's press conference, with a scheduled 2014 release for PlayStation 3, PlayStation 4, Windows, Xbox 360, and Xbox One.
+In April 2014, Avalanche announced that Mad Max would be delayed until the following year, The game was released on 1 September 2015 in North America and the United Kingdom, 2 September in Australia, 3 September in New Zealand and 4 September in Europe for PlayStation 4, Windows, and Xbox One.
 It was announced on 3 May 2015 that the PlayStation 3 and Xbox 360 versions had been cancelled due to hardware restrictions, but a Linux port was announced.
 The game was released for Linux and macOS on 20 October 2016.

 Players who pre-ordered the game could receive the Ripper, an additional Magnum Opus design.
 The Ripper, a steelbook, collector's box, mini-license plate and Blu-ray copy of Mad Max: Fury Road were included in the Post-Apocalypse Edition.
 PlayStation 4-version purchasers could access a Road Warrior Survival Kit, with twelve hood ornaments for the Magnum Opus, exclusively until 30 November 2015.
 To promote Mad Max, Warner Bros.
 Interactive Entertainment sponsored launch events.
 In Australia, the company invited artists to create artwork on their vehicles with dust.
 They joined Uber for a Seattle promotion in which Uber users could access a free ride "straight from the post-apocalypse".
 The offer was free, since "dollars are worthless in the wasteland".